 Vegan Chocolates and Caramels

-- Cocomels-These caramel sweets are vegan, and made with coconut sugar!
-There are more types, including sea salt, and some covered in chocolate!
+- Cocomels: These caramel sweets are vegan and made with coconut sugar!
+There are more types, including sea salt; some are covered in chocolate!

-- Enjoy Life Chocolate-These chocolate bars come in both dark and milk chocolate.
-Made with rice milk, they are allergy friendly and vegan!
-In the fall you can also find them in snack sizes for trick-or-treat!
+- Enjoy Life Chocolate: These chocolate bars come in dark and milk chocolate.
+Made with rice milk, they are allergy-friendly and vegan!
+In the fall, you can also find them in snack sizes for trick-or-treat!
 They are also nut-free and gluten-free, making them an excellent alternative for kids with allergies.

-- Justin’s Dark Chocolate Peanut Butter Cups-These also come in almond butter and cashew butter!
+- Justin’s Dark Chocolate Peanut Butter Cups: Come in almond and cashew butter!
 Be sure to get the dark chocolate and not the milk chocolate variety!

-- Alter Eco Super Dark Chocolate-All of the super dark chocolate is vegan, however the other types of chocolate in this line are not.
+- Alter Eco Super Dark Chocolate: All super dark chocolate is vegan.
+However, the other types of chocolate in this line are not.

-- Unreal Chocolate Gems-Similar to M&Ms. These come in peanut gems, as well as crispy gems.
-They use natural dyes for the colored candy shells.
+- Unreal Chocolate Gems: Similar to M&Ms. These come in peanut and crispy gems.
+They use natural dyes for colored candy shells.

-- Unreal Chocolate Coconut Bars-Similar to the popular Mounds candy bars, these will hit the spot!
+- Unreal Chocolate Coconut Bars: These will hit the spot like the popular Mounds candy bars!

-- Little Secrets Dark Chocolate Pieces-Also similar to M&Ms. These come in plain, peanut butter, sea salt almond, sea salt peanut butter, and toasted coconut.
+- Little Secrets Dark Chocolate Pieces: These candies are similar to M&Ms. They come in plain, peanut butter, sea salt almond, sea salt peanut butter, and toasted coconut.

-- Ocho Coconut Minis and Bars-These delicious bars are reminiscent of Almond Joy and Mounds bars.
-Around Halloween they come out with snack size bars!
+- Ocho Coconut Minis and Bars: These delicious bars are reminiscent of Almond Joy and Mounds.
+Around Halloween, they come out with snack-size bars!

-- Free2B Foods Sun Butter Cups-These chocolate cups come in mint, and sun butter!
-Perfect for kids with allergies to nuts and dairy!
+- Free2B Foods Sun Butter Cups: These chocolate cups come in mint and sun butter!
+It is perfect for kids with allergies to nuts and dairy!

-Many mainstream chewy candies are good to go for vegans such as Skittles, Swedish Fish, and Sour Patch Kids!
-Below is a list of more hard and chewy less mainstream candy brands.
+Many mainstream chewy candies for vegans, such as Skittles, Swedish Fish, and Sour Patch Kids, are accidentally vegan!
+Below is a list of more hard and chewy candy brands that are not as mainstream.

 Vegan Hard Candy and Chews

-- Wholesome Life Delish Fish-This brand has numerous types of candy.
-Their most popular is the Delish Fish similar to Swedish Fish.
-They also have other types of candies including candy canes, and Cinnamon Organic Bears.
+Wholesome Life Delish Fish: This brand has numerous types of candy.
+Their most popular is the Delish Fish, similar to Swedish Fish.
+They also have other sweets, including candy canes and Cinnamon Organic Bears.

 Other Vegan Halloween Treats

-- Oreos Minis-These snack size Oreo cookies are a great vegan treat to hand out to your trick-or-treaters!
+- Oreos Minis: These snack-size Oreo cookies are a great vegan treat for your trick-or-treaters!